9630613/Trajectory-planning-of-UR10-robot/README.md

 # Analytic jacobian
-For invers kinematic is needed to use the analytic jacobian ,which  needs the euler angles  We use the xyz coordinate because of the VREP coordinate.
+In order to calculate the inverse kinematic it is necessary to use the analytic jacobian which needs the euler angles.
+The xyz coordinate is used for euler angles because of the VREP coordinate.
-We know that the difference between geometric and analytic jacobian is in the angular velocities and they have the same linier velocities so for calculating analytic jacobian the geometric angular velocities  should be changed.
+In fact, the only difference between geometric jacobian and analytic jacobian is the angular velocities, whereas they have the same linier velocities, so to calculate the analytic jacobian the geometric angular velocities should be changed.
-The angular velocities in geometric jacobian are the derivative of euler angles in every moment Then  for the (xyz)coordinate have
+The angular velocities in the geometric jacobian are the derivative of euler angles in every moment.Then, for the (xyz)coordinate :

 $$ T_{xyz}\begin{pmatrix} \alpha\\
 \theta\\